 A favorite natural feature is the Bayou Parkland, 80 acres of wetlands, prairie meadows, and scenic trails that serve as an oasis for native plants and wildlife.
 The Japanese Garden, Fragrance Garden, and Lake Overlook all offer relaxing respites from the city’s bustle, and a jogging trail and exercise station make ideal places to work off stress.
 Children will love the railroad and the accessible Buddy Carruth Playground for All Children, and science buffs of all ages will enjoy the Houston Zoo and the Museum of Natural Science.
 Other attractions include a historical golf course, lake with pedal boats, outdoor theatre, and much more.

 Compared to the spaces mentioned above, Memorial Park may fit a more traditional image of a municipal park.
 What you might not expect is the size—at 1,466 acres, it is one of the largest urban green spaces in the country.
-Much of this is devoted to open fields and woodlands where you’ll find gorgeous wildflowers in the spring, arching trees, and a surprising variety of wildlife.
+Much of this is devoted to open fields and woodlands where you’ll find gorgeous wildflowers in the spring.

 Additionally, the park offers many fitness and recreational opportunities, including Texas’s top-rated municipal golf course, tennis and volleyball courts, softball and soccer fields, a swimming pool, running track, and paths for running, cycling, and skating.
 Running is so popular that the park sees nearly 3 million visits by joggers annually.
 Dogs on leashes are welcome, with people leaving water bowls out by the water fountains for canine guests.
 The park is a favorite spot for picnickers, but also boasts a Beck’s Prime (a Texas gourmet burger chain) and Smoothie King.